 Our most advanced courses build proficiency in economic theory and data analysis.
 Most students in these courses are majors but nonmajors are welcome.
 All four courses are required for the Economics major and the Quantitative Economics major.
 ECON 190 is a capstone in which students read recent research and complete their own research project.

 |170 Introduction to Econometrics||ECON 002, 010; MATH 028 or higher; STAT 072* or ACTS 135|

 |173 Intermediate Microeconomic Analysis||ECON 002; MATH 028 or higher|

 |174 Intermediate Macroeconomic Analysis||ECON 002, 010; MATH 028 or higher|

 |190 Seminar in Economics||ECON 170, 173, 174 (may be taken concurrently)|

 * Note: STAT 071 and IS 044 are prerequisites for STAT 072.

 For course descriptions, please see Drake Undergraduate Catalog.
 For instructors and time schedules, please see MyDUSIS.
-For term calendars and final exam schedule, please see Office of Student Records.
+For term calendars and final exam schedule, please see Office of the Registrar.